pmary/data-structure-in-javascript/README.md

 The difficulty that often arises for us is the fact that problems and their solutions are very complex.
 These simple, language-provided constructs and data types, although certainly sufficient to represent complex solutions, are typically at a disadvantage as we work through the problem-solving process.
 We need ways to control this complexity and assist with the creation of solutions.

-# Why Study Data Structures and Abstract Data Types?
+# 1.5 Why Study Data Structures and Abstract Data Types?

 When working on the problem-solving process, we need to stay focus on the big picture and avoid getting lost in the details.
 Abstractions are the perfect conceptual tool for that by allowing us to create models of the problem domain.
 A such model describe the data that our algorithms will manipulate.
 We called it a **data abstraction**.
 An **abstract data type**, or **ADT**, is a logical description of how we view the data and the allowed operations without regard to how they will be implemented.
 By providing this level of abstraction, we are creating an encapsulation around the data.
-By encapsulating the details of the implementation, we are hiding them from the user’s view.
+By encapsulating the details of the implementation, we are hiding them from our view.
 This is called **information hiding**.
+This allow us to remain focused on the problem-solving process.

+# 1.6 Why Study Algorithms?
+We learn by experience, by solving problems by ourselves or by following examples.
+With a deep understanding of how algorithms are designed, it helps us to take on the next challenge.
+We can begin to develop pattern recognition so that the next time a similar problem arises, we are better able to solve it.
+Just like we must remember the greatest number of combinations possible at cheese.

+For a given problem, let say compute a square root, there is many different ways to implement the solution.
+We would like to have some way to compare these solutions in terms of time and resource consumption.
+By studying algorithms, we learn analysis techniques to do so based solely on their own characteristics.
+It mean separate them from the characteristics of the program or computer used to implement them.

+The worst case scenario is a problem that is intractable.
+Meaning that there is no algorithm that can solve it in a realistic amount of time.
+It is important to be able to distinguish between those problems, those that have solutions and those that do not.

+There will often be trade-offs that we will need to identify and decide upon.
+In the end, there are often many ways to solve a problem.
+Finding a solution and then deciding whether it is a good one are tasks that we will do over and over again.

+# 1.7 Review of Basic JavaScript